2 killed, 1 injured when Civil Air Patrol plane crashes during training exercise in Colorado

 The plane’s passengers had “served the Civil Air Patrol as volunteers who wanted to help make Colorado a better, safer place for all,” the governor said.
 “The State of Colorado is grateful for their commitment to service and it will not be forgotten.”

-The aircraft crashed in a remote location in the Storm Mountain area around 11:12 a.m.
-MST, the Larimer County Sheriff’s Office said in a Facebook post.
+The aircraft crashed in a remote location in the Storm Mountain area around 11:12 a.m., the Larimer County Sheriff’s Office said in a Facebook post.

 The National Transportation Safety Board said in a post on X it’s investigating the incident.
 CNN has reached out to the Federal Aviation Administration to see if it’s also investigating the crash.

 It’s unclear what led to the crash.
-Civil Air Patrol said it will cooperate with the NTSB’s investigation to learn more about what contributed to the incident.
+The Civil Air Patrol said it will cooperate with the NTSB’s investigation to learn more about what happened.

 “Our thoughts and deepest condolences are with the families of those involved in the crash.
 I would also like to thank all of the first responders who assisted with rescue efforts,” Clellan said.